Liansheng-Wang/Super-LIO/README.md

 # Super-LIO
-A high-performance and versatile LiDAR-Inertial Odometry system.
+A Robust and Efficient LiDAR-Inertial Odometry System with a Compact Mapping Strategy.